sjjessop/omnidice/README.md

 version number in the code might only be updated at the point of creating a [release tag](https://github.com/sjjessop/omnidice/tags).
-So, if you're working in the repo then the version number does not indicate compatibility with past releases, except that the `HEAD` of the `release` branch is always the last release.
+So, if you're working in the repo then the version number does not indicate compatibility with past releases, except that the `HEAD` of the `release` branch is always the current (most recent) release.